 Have you considered shedding pounds but have not had luck with diet and exercise alone?
 It may be time to consult a physician who specializes in bariatrics, or weight-loss medicine.

-The bariatric program at Fort Sanders Regional Medical Center is comprised of the Fort Sanders Center for Bariatric Surgery and the Fort Sanders Weight Management and Nutrition Center allow providers and clinicians to help patients address obesity in order to improve the patient’s overall quality of life and in hopes of preventing other comorbid conditions such as diabetes, hypertension or heart disease.
+The bariatric program at Fort Sanders Regional Medical Center is comprised of the Fort Sanders Center for Bariatric Surgery and the Fort Sanders Weight Management and Nutrition Center.
+Together, the two Centers allow providers and clinicians to help patients address obesity in order to improve the patient’s overall quality of life and in hopes of preventing other serious conditions such as diabetes, hypertension or heart disease.

-According to Webber, treating and preventing obesity through these programs is like assembling different puzzle pieces to make up the complete picture.
-An educational approach is key in overall success.
 Bariatric services offered at Fort Sanders Regional focus on the “why” behind obesity and help patients take steps toward life-long changes to prevent obesity-related medical conditions.
 An educational approach is key in overall success.

 Deciding Between Surgical and Non-Surgical Options